LoQiseaking69/PM-v2/README.md

 # Profit-Mask v2

-A GUI-Driven, real-execution trading terminal for Uniswap that uses a MetaMask wallet address.
-Built for high-efficiency swap execution, it performs real ERC-20 approvals and swaps using ABI-encoded RPC calls
+*A GUI-Driven, real-execution trading terminal for Uniswap that uses a MetaMask wallet address.
+Built for high-efficiency swap execution, it performs real ERC-20 approvals and swaps using ABI-encoded RPC calls*

 ---
 ![img](https://github.com/LoQiseaking69/PM-v2/blob/main/IMG_0655.jpeg)

-*UI is slightly different 😅 but backend logic should be still entact and connected properly...*
+> **ℹ️ Info:**
+> The latest UI improvements and layout enhancements are actively maintained on the `master` branch.
 ___

 ## Features